sujitdebnath/fau-bionet-project-ws23/README.md

 ## Conclusion

-The BioNets Project offers comprehensive pipelines for large-scale scRNA-seq data analysis, contributing to advancements in biomedical network science.
+The BioNets project offers comprehensive pipelines for large-scale scRNA-seq data analysis, contributing to advancements in biomedical network science.
 By integrating automatic cell-type annotation and differential gene expression analysis, our project facilitates deeper insights into disease mechanisms.
 Furthermore, the interactive dashboard promises enhanced data exploration and comparison, empowering researchers with intuitive tools for comprehensive data interpretation and hypothesis generation.